 Even if you have an existing life insurance policy, you may not want your estate to be depleted by your final burial expenses.
 Having a burial insurance policy is one way to ensure that your whole estate will be available to your family.

-A burial insurance policy will provide the necessary funds to ensure your loved ones do not have to use any out-of-pocket money to pay off your funeral expenses.
+A burial insurance policy will provide the necessary funds to ensure that your loved ones do not have to use out-of-pocket money to pay off your funeral expenses.
 This insurance policy pays cash directly to your named beneficiary to pay for your funeral services and other final expenses.

-Burial insurance also called final expense insurance, cremation insurance, and funeral insurance is a form of whole life or permanent life insurance that provides a fund for the cost of burial, funeral, and other final expenses.
+Burial insurance, also called final expense insurance, cremation insurance, and funeral insurance, is a form of whole life or permanent life insurance that provides a fund for the cost of burial, funeral, and other final expenses.